dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 For specific transport and storage configuration, you can take a look at the configuration options provided by the specific components in the [Transports](../transport/general.md) section and the [Persistent](../storage/general.md) section.

+## Configuration in Subscribers

+Subscribers use the `[CapSubscribe]` attribute to mark themselves as subscribers.
+They can be located in an ASP.NET Core Controller or Service.

+When you declare `[CapSubscribe]`, you can change the behavior of the subscriber by specifying the following parameters.

+## [CapSubscribe] Name

+> string, required

+Subscribe to messages by specifying the `Name` parameter, which corresponds to the name specified when publishing the message through _cap.Publish("Name").

+This name corresponds to different items in different Brokers:

+- In RabbitMQ, it corresponds to the Routing Key.
+- In Kafka, it corresponds to the Topic.
+- In AzureServiceBus, it corresponds to the Subject.
+- In NATS, it corresponds to the Subject.
+- In RedisStreams, it corresponds to the Stream.

+## [CapSubscribe] Group

+> string, optional

+Specify the `Group` parameter to place subscribers within a separate consumer group, a concept similar to consumer groups in Kafka.
+If this parameter is not specified, the current assembly name (`DefaultGroupName`) is used as the default.

+Subscribers with the same `Name` but set to **different** groups will all receive messages.
+Conversely, if subscribers with the same `Name` are set to the **same** group, only one will receive the message.

+It also makes sense for subscribers with different `Names` to be set to **different** groups; they can have independent threads for execution.
+Conversely, if subscribers with different `Names` are set to the **same** group, they will share consumption threads.

+Group corresponds to different items in different Brokers:

+- In RabbitMQ, it corresponds to Queue.
+- In Kafka, it corresponds to Consumer Group.
+- In AzureServiceBus, it corresponds to Subscription Name.
+- In NATS, it corresponds to Queue Group.
+- In RedisStreams, it corresponds to Consumer Group.

+## [CapSubscribe] GroupConcurrent

+> byte, optional

+Set the parallelism of concurrent execution for subscribers by specifying the value of the `GroupConcurrent` parameter.
+Concurrent execution means that it needs to be on an independent thread, so if you do not specify the `Group` parameter, CAP will automatically create a Group using the value of `Name`.

+Note: If you have multiple subscribers set to the same Group and also set the `GroupConcurrent` value for these subscribers, only the value set by the first subscriber will take effect.

 ## Custom configuration

 The `CapOptions` is used to store configuration information.
 By default they have default values, sometimes you may need to customize them.